url54/scrappy-doo/README.md

 # About Scrappy-Doo
 Scrappy doo scrapes the juicy goodness from websites.
-Providing a full-URL, Scrappy-doo will print off the following items from the website's page:- The
+Providing a full-URL, Scrappy-doo will print off the following items from the website's page:

-- website title.
+- The website title.
 - Website Meta Information.
 - Any comments in the page.
 - Any hidden form fields in the page.